arun-ks/GamifyLife/README.md

 ## Initial Setup
-1. Download the excel
+1. Download **GamifyLife.xlsm** excel
-2. Add activities
+2. Add activities in the worksheet "LoggerMaster" of the excel
-  1. On the worksheet "LoggerMaster", add the activities you want to track in cells A2:A13
+  1. Add the activities you want to track in cells A2:A13
   2. In cells B2:B13 insert the points you want to give/take for them.
 Give +ive values for **good** habits & -ive for **bad** ones
   3. In cells L18 & L19 add the maximum point you can take & your health.